Current Research

 Martin Bauer (Stuttgart):is working on a critical edition of Auriol’s only purely philosophical work, De principiis naturae.

-Charles Bolyard (JMU):is currently working on Auriol’s theory of truth as part of a larger study of skepticism in the later Middle Ages.
+Charles Bolyard (James Madison University):is currently working on Auriol’s theory of truth as part of a larger study of skepticism in the later Middle Ages.

 David Burr (Virginia Tech): is in the process of writing a book “that deals with medieval exegesis of the Apocalypse” and that he describes in the following terms: “It’s essentially a book that provides general comments about a series of exegetes and translates key passages from each.”
 Burr plans to include Auriol in the book.

-Russell L. Friedman (Leuven):continues his research into Auriol’s trinitarian thought (which will eventually appear in the book, Intellectual Traditions at the Medieval University: The Incorporation of Philosophical Psychology into Trinitarian Theology among the Franciscans and Dominicans, 1250-1350, and parts of which will soon appear in abbreviated form in the survey Medieval Trinitarian Thought from Aquinas to Ockham (Cambridge UP, 2010)), as well as into Auriol’s theory of intellectual cognition (which will end up in a book on Peter Auriol on Concepts).
+Russell L. Friedman (Leuven):continues his research into Auriol’s trinitarian thought, as well as into Auriol’s theory of intellectual cognition (which will end up in a book on Peter Auriol on Concepts).

 Theo Kobusch (Bonn):is working on a book about the philosophy and theology of Auriol, Hervaeus Natalis, and Durand of St. Pourçain.